jb1z/OOP_22/README.md

     }
     ```

-    It returns a reference `int &` and accept `index` we are point in square brackets when we use it as a parametr.
+    It returns a reference `int &` and accept `index` we are point in square brackets when we use it as a parameter.

 ___